DSilva27/gradient_cryoEM/README.md

 ./setup_env.sh
 #if not, then install using pip (replace the x with your python version)
 pythonx -m pip install matplotlib numpy MDAnalysis

+# go into the develop branch
+git checkout develop

+#build the c++ code (FFTW needs to be installed)
+make
 ```
 #### Possible errors
 If you get the error `CommandNotFoundError: Your shell has not been properly configured to use 'conda activate'.` just run `conda init <shell_name>` and then `conda activate em2d_end`.